mwielondek/raycast-idea-tracker/README.md

 ## Features
 - Browse all projects in a two-pane list with live detail preview, sorted by last update.
+- Pin high-priority projects to the top and archive completed ones without losing history.
 - Filter projects by tags directly from the search bar dropdown.
 - Add projects with context, comma-separated tags, and optional seed features.
 - Append new feature bullets with an Enter-first shortcut, or expand to a full detail view.